 The team concluded that an estimated 2.24 million years were gained for patients in 2015, resulting in a $125 (£96) return on the initial investment for each year of life.
-These are quite outstanding statistics and suggest that such clinical trials are a valuable investment for those funding the research; in addition, it suggests that the trials are successful in promoting and improving the quality of life and in extending life expectancy for oncology patients.
+These are quite outstanding statistics and suggest that such clinical trials are a valuable investment for those funding the research; in addition, it suggests that the trials are successful in promoting and improving the quality of life and in extending life expectancy for oncology inpatient or outpatient.

 The future of clinical research

 Clinical research first needs to identify patients who are eligible for specific trials; therefore, patient recruitment services, such as those provided by http://www.richmondpharmacology.com/patient-recruitment.php, need to be experienced and reliable in what they do.
 Trials can then look at methods of prevention, more effective screening and diagnosis, symptom and side-effect improvement, and treatments.